Causes & Effects of Self-Harm

 Self-harm and co-occurring disorders

 Self-harm is often symptomatic of another mental health condition that is occurring.
-Those who struggle with eating disorders also sometimes suffer from the desire to engage in self-harm.
-In addition to eating disorders like bulimia, binge-eating disorder, or anorexia, below are some of the many mental health disorders that can produce self-harm behaviors as symptoms:
+Below are some of the many mental health disorders that can produce self-harm behaviors as symptoms:

 • Borderline personality disorder